LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/10-Other useful information/postgresql.md

----
-id: postgresql
-title: Creating users in PostgreSQL
+# Creating users in PostgreSQL
----

 ## How to add a Read-Only User to a PostgreSQL Database: